If you need to talk to us about your payslip, you can contact the clergy payroll team - [email protected].

 Stipends are paid into your bank account, in arrears, on the last working day of the month.
 If you are licensed on 28 June 2018, you will receive 3 days of stipend on Friday 29 June 2018.
 If you are licensed on 3 July 2018 you will receive 29 days of stipend on Tuesday 31 July 2018.

-We will send you a pay statement each month before pay day to breakdown how your payment has been calculated.
-Statements can also be viewed online via our secure MyView site.
+You will receive an online pay statement each month before pay day to breakdown how your payment has been calculated.
+Statements can be viewed online via our secure MyView site.

 Although there are national guidelines to ensure all stipends are broadly comparable, each diocese sets it's own stipend levels.
 The body responsible for funding your post (usually your local diocesan board of finance) will advise us how much to pay you.
 The annual stipend you will receive will be set out on your statement of particulars, which will be issued to you by your funding body.
 There is a national minimum stipend for clergy who are full time.